terryaney/KatApp/scripts/readme.md

 **`calculateEnd( event: Event, application: IKatApp )`**

 This event is triggered to signal the 'end' of a RBLe Framework calculation regardless of whether the calculation succeeds, fails, or is cancelled.
 Use this event to perform any actions that need to occur after a calculation is completely finished (i.e. UI blockers, processing indicators, etc.).

-#### IKatApp.updateApiOptions

-**`updateApiOptions( event: Event, submitApiOptions: IGetSubmitApiOptions, endpoint: string, application: IKatApp )`**

-This event is triggered during api endpoint submission immediately before submitting to the Host Environment.
-It allows Kaml Views to massage the [`IGetSubmitApiOptions.configuration`](#igetsubmitapioptionsconfiguration) or the [`IGetSubmitApiOptions.inputs`](#icalculationinputs) before being submitted.
-Use this method to add custom inputs/tables to the submission that wouldn't normally be processed by the KatApp Framework.

-The `endpoint` parameter will contain the endpoint the KatApp Framework is going to submit to.

-See [`IKatApp.updateCalculationOptions`](#ikatappupdatecalculationoptions) for sample usage of updating the `submitApiOptions`.

 #### IKatApp.apiStart